 Preliminary analyses

 The first step here is to determine what makes a resilient company.
 We consider in this study that the duration of a company is a crucial aspect of resilience.
 Having worked for a long time through different episodes is a symbol of success.
-Avoiding bankruptcy and continuously working is our definition of a resilient firm.
+Avoiding bankruptcy and continuously working is our metric of resilience.
 Therefore, the duration of the companies is our variable of interest in this analysis.
 In this first step, if we have at least two types of companies working in the domain, we realize a statistical test in order to compare them.
 It is important to know if we can consider the types of firms as similar for the distinct variables.
 We compare the means of each group with an analysis of variances (ANOVA), considering k types of companies.
 We want to know the differences among group means in the sample.
 The hypotheses are the following.

 Hypotheses: